vinaycalastry/ZapposRestAPI/README.md

   ### Use of Redis as a cache

-  Fetching from DB takes:
+  Fetching from DB takes: *34ms*
   ![alt text](images/fromDB.PNG "From MySQL DB")

-  Fetching from a locally hosted cache takes:
+  Fetching from a locally hosted cache takes: *9ms*
  ![alt text](images/fromRedis.PNG "From Redis")

+ ### Work in Progress
+ 1. Fetch all restaurants instead of with ID.
+ 2. Fetch all menuitems and insert multiple menus and menuitems at a time.